3 Ways How to Cook Lobster Tail Perfectly Every Time!

 Never cook lobster more than 140 degrees F internal temperature

-When grilling lobster, use a skewer to prevent the tail from curling
+When grilling lobster, use a bamboo skewer to prevent the tail from curling

 Slice the shell without cutting the meat to allow for more even cooking and a beautiful presentation.

 You can never have enough melted butter and lemon with lobster tails!